WHY WE EXIST

 1917Molycop's Australian operations, began with The Commonwealth Steel Company (Comsteel), which established its original facility on the Waratah site in Newcastle Australia in 1917.
+Molycop pioneered Electric Arc Furnace steel-making with the installation of the first EAF in the southern hemisphere on the site.
 The facility originally manufactured parts for the rail industry such as wheels, axles and other rail gear.
 During the Second World War, the facility produced over 200,000 shells and other munitions, along with over 2 million steel helmets for the Allied soldiers.

 1920Back in the 1920’s, the development of the first grinding ball fortuitously began.
 A plant manager of a local cement company, looking to use punchings from the bolt and nut shop as grinding media for grinding cement clinker, approached the Sheffield Steel Works in Kansas City.
 From that humble encounter, the need to create a new product set forth collaborations between engineers at Sheffield and forging equipment manufacturers to develop the first automated ball forging equipment.